-The St David's Hall Gamelan is a complete Javanese percussion orchestra and the only one in Wales.
-Since it's arrival in 1998 thousands of people of all ages have enjoyed playing and listening to it.
-School groups from across South Wales can take part in lively taster workshops and regular public taster sessions are available.
+The St David’s Hall Gamelan is a complete Javanese percussion orchestra and the only one in Wales.
+Since its arrival in 1998 thousands of people of all ages has enjoyed playing and listening to it.
+School groups from across south Wales can take part in lively taster workshops and regular public taster sessions are available.
 In addition, an enthusiastic community group meets weekly to play these unique instruments.

 A2 Criw Celf